aposhiana/math5610/software_manual/steepestDescentSolve.md

 #include "LinearSolvers.hpp"
 ```

-**Description/Purpose:** The purpose of this function is to compute and return an approximate solution to a linear system of equations using the iterative Jacobi method.
+**Description/Purpose:** The purpose of this function is to compute and return an approximate solution to a linear system of equations using the method of steepest descent.

 **Input:**
 1. `A` : Array of doubles of dimensionality n x n